content-left-bg.png

 Competitions and Excursions

-Humanities encourages students to participate in competitions provided by organisations such as the Australian History Association, Future Now Fest, and $20 Boss.
+Humanities encourages students to participate in competitions provided by organisations such as the Australian History Association and Future Now Fest.
 Students can win prizes and also have the opportunity to earn House Points.

 We also have the Woodridge SHS Humanities Challenge that runs through Term 2 – Term 3 where students can respond in any format to the year's inquiry question.
 This year, the question is "Why is Humanities relevant in 2023?"